Better Sign-Up Bonus for Folks Who Like Train Travel!

 - A one-class upgrade certificate from coach to Business Class, or from Acela Business Class to Acela First Class, on a single travel segment or leg certificate (not valid on sleeper cars) upon account opening, and each year you renew your card

 - A companion certificate for Amtrak travel with the purchase of a regular round-trip or one-way full-fare ticket (not valid on Acela or long distance trains) upon account opening, and each year you renew your card.
-You and your companion must reserve at the same time and travel together at all times.
+You and your

 - NO foreign transaction fees